phaserjs/template-vite/README.md

 ## Writing Code

 After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm start`.
+Then, you can start the local development server by running `npm run dev`.

-After starting the development server with `npm start`, you can edit any files in the `src` folder and webpack will automatically recompile and reload your server (available at `http://localhost:8080` by default).
+After starting the development server with `npm run dev`, you can edit any files in the `src` folder and webpack will automatically recompile and reload your server (available at `http://localhost:8080` by default).

 ## Handling Assets